EngineerBetter/control-tower/docs/deploy.md

 All flags are optional.
 Configuration settings provided via flags will persist in later deployments unless explicitly overriden.

+In order for flags to be parsed correctly, the name of your deployment should be placed at the end of your command.

 ## Custom Domains

 |**Flag**|**Description**|**Environment Variable**|